shalzz/shalzz.github.io/content/blog/contact-improve-stories.md

 <!-- more -->

-Having sensed this theme of trust issues with in the group, I chimed in with my perspective on trust.
+Having sensed this theme of trust issues within the group, I chimed in with my perspective on trust.
 I shared that indeed it is not only about trusting the other but more so trusting oneself, to be able to sense, perceive and catch myself in a fall.
 Being comfortable in different orientations and